Ariana Grande's net worth, career and expensive things she owns

 Real estate

 With such a staggering net worth, it is natural for Ariana Grande to have a penchant for luxury homes.
-In 2018, she purchased a lavish NYC apartment for USD 16 million with her former fiancé Pete Davidson.
+In 2018, she purchased a lavish NYC apartment for USD 16 million (over INR 130 crore) with her former fiancé Pete Davidson.
 It has five bedrooms, 4.5 bathrooms as well as an IMAX cinema theatre.

-In 2020, she invested in two real estate purchases — a Hollywood Hills home for USD 13.7 million, which includes four bedrooms and seven bathrooms, and a Montecito mansion for USD 6.75 million from Ellen DeGeneres and her wife Portia de Rossi.
-However, she has reportedly sold both properties for USD 14 million and 9.1 million, respectively.
+In 2020, she invested in two real estate purchases — a Hollywood Hills home for USD 13.7 million (over INR 112 crore), which includes four bedrooms and seven bathrooms, and a Montecito mansion for USD 6.75 million (over INR 55 crore) from Ellen DeGeneres and her wife Portia de Rossi.
+However, she has reportedly sold both properties for USD 14 million (over INR 114 crore) and 9.1 million (over INR 74 crore), respectively.

-She lapped up a USD 8.9-million cottage in Hollywood Hills in 2021, which modestly features two bedrooms and bathrooms.
+She lapped up a USD 8.9-million (over INR 72 lakh) cottage in Hollywood Hills in 2021, which modestly features two bedrooms and bathrooms.
 However, the following year, she reportedly purchased another celebrity-owned pad, which apparently belonged to Cameron Diaz and her husband Benji Madden.
 However, not much is known about it.

 Cars

 Grande has an impressive automobile resume and her garage comprises beasts like a Land Rover Range Rover Sport.
-It comes in two engine variations — while the 5-litre V8 costs around USD 79,995 and gives a 510 HP output, the 3-litre V8 costs around USD 63,495 and has a performance of 340 HP.
+It comes in two engine variations — while the 5-litre V8 costs around USD 79,995 (over INR 65 lakh) and gives a 510 HP output, the 3-litre V8 costs around USD 63,495 (over INR 51 lakh) and has a performance of 340 HP.

-She also has a Mercedes Maybach S600, which has a price tag of around USD 185,950.
+She also has a Mercedes Maybach S600, which has a price tag of around USD 185,950 (over INR 1 crore).
 The model is a rare find in the US and offers a twin-turbo V12 engine that produces an output of 523 HP.
 The interior also has spacious legroom with plush headrests, power controls and seats with built-in massage systems.

 Her luxury car collection includes a Cadillac Escalade, a Mercedes-AMG G 63 V8 Biturbo and a Mercedes-Benz E-Class as well.